 - Massage the base of the ear for 30 seconds to 1 minute.
 Do it gently so you can hear the swishing sound of the liquid.

 - Soak up any excess liquid with a makeup remover pad, paper towel, or cotton ball.

 - Let your pet shake their head.

 - Wipe any residue off of their ears.

 If you need to, play with your pet for a while until they calm down enough for you to clean their other ear.

 You should clean your pet’s ear when:

 - You notice a buildup of earwax.
-Note that how much earwax an animal products varies wildly.
-Adjust how often your clean your pet’s ears accordingly.
+Note that the amount of earwax an animal produces can widely vary — adjust how often you clean your pet’s ears accordingly.